 Take the following steps:

-In a PowerShell console, execute the following commands to add the routes for each module of your application (repeat for each module name):
+In the same PowerShell console, execute the following command to add the routes for each module of your application to PCF:

 This will ensure that PCF can route requests to your application modules.